TBarnhart2/DnD/content/Campaign Session Plans/Session 0.md

  - Here they explain what the Aetherborn groups are, and what we know about them
 - They feel a war because the Aether feeling they feel keeps growing stronger
 	- The players who saw the dream are part of it
+- From what they know, the Sunborn are trying to overtake the Shadowborn and are looking for pieces of the Aetheric Lens, which you are going to beat them to.
+- Tua and Heimerdinger are busy doing other things.

-Their first task is to go to The Expanse and search for "The Temples of the Shifting Sands"
+Their first task is to go to The Expanse and search for "The Temple of the Shifting Sands"

 *Here is the end of session 0*